browserengineering/book/book/animations.md

 difference is that here it's explicit that there is a `skia.Surface` between the `saveLayer` and the `restore`.
 Note also how we are using the `draw` method on `skia.Surface`, the very same method we already use in `Browser.draw` to draw the surface to the screen.
-In another part of [Chapter 11](visual-effects.html#browser-compositing) we called this technique *browser compositing*.
-So really, creating these extra surfaces for animated affects is just applying the browser compositing technique in more situations.

-To summarize another way: what we're trying to implement is a way to (a) make explicit surfaces under `SaveLayer` calls, and (b) generalize the `tab_surface`/`chrome_surface`  to a list of potentially many surfaces.
-Let's implement that.
-But to get there I'll have to introduce multiple new concepts that are tricky to understand.
-Before we get into the ins and outs of how to implement, let's start with what they are and how they will be used:
+In essence, we've moved a `saveLayer` command from the `raster` stage to the `draw` stage of the pipeline.

-* *Paint chunk*: a tuple of `(display_item, ancestor_effects)` where
+So we're sort of implementing a way to "subtrees of the display list" into different surfaces.
+But it's not quite just subtrees, because multiple nested DOM nodes could be simultaneously animating, and we can't put the same subtree in two different surfaces.
+Instead, we think of the display list as a flat list of "leaf" *paint commands* like `DrawText`, but arranged into groups by a tree of visual effects.
+Our task will be to figure out a way to put each paint command into exactly one surface, such that every animated visual effect happens during `draw` and not `raster`, while at the same time minimizing the number of such surfaces.
+(Multiple paint commands will be put in the same surface if possible.)

-   `display_item` is a single[^leaf-chromium] leaf `DisplayItem`, and `ancestor_effects` is a list of the visual effects necessary to display the display item on the screen.
-We'll compute a list of `PaintChunks` in paint order by "flattening" the recursive display list, like so:
+Each paint command can be drawn to the screen by executing it and the series of *ancestor [visual] effects* on it.
+Thus the tuple `(paint command, ancestor effects)` suffices to describe that paint command in isolation.
+We'll call this tuple a *paint chunk*.
+Here is how to generate all the paint chunks from a display list:

 ``` {.python}
 def display_list_to_paint_chunks(